Ambani108/First-Demo/README.md

 # First-Demo
-This is my dfirst Demo repository
+This is my first Demo repository
+Author Mukesh Kumar